 Top 10 Trophy Fish Destinations in the United States

-North America is filled with amazing fishing hotspots but here are the best places on the continent.
+North America is filled with amazing fishing hotspots but here are the best trophy fish destinations on the continent.

 Tarpon – Boca Grande, Florida